JamesMalb/Rad_Spec_SoftwareUBR29/README.md

 Software I wrote to help design a radiator core for UBR29.

 Rad_Spec_Software is the original code, for pure water rads.
 Cooling_Sythsis is for pure water, glycol, engine oil, and air to air heat exchangers, all interacting with inlet air.
+The spelling mistake hurts me too.
 I made the latter to fix all the old bugs left in Rad_Spec_Software, and to allow for a bigger variety of design considerations.

 Equations in this are taken mostly from the Thermex data sheet that UBRacing was provided with, albeit with a few exceptions.